-How the Hubble Space Telescope changed our view of the Universe
+How the Hubble Space Telescope completely revolutionised what we know about the Universe

-How the Hubble Space Telescope changed our view of the Universe
+How the Hubble Space Telescope completely revolutionised what we know about the Universe

 For 30 years, Hubble has revealed the secrets of our Solar System, our Galaxy and our Universe.